johnston9/shot-caller/TESTING.md

 - Use Case: View the Scene Shotlist<br>

-  1. Click on Stroyboard tab on the Scene page to open the Storyboard page in which the current Storyboard displays if one has been added.
+  1. Click on Shotlist tab on the Scene page to open the Shotlist page with the "Add Shot" tab on top and displaying all the currently added shots.

-<p align="center"> <strong>Scene Storyboard - "Portrait 6"</strong></p>
+<p align="center"> <strong>Shotlist Page</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/storyview2.png" width="50%">
 </h2>